a-jaxell/a-jaxell/README.md

 ### Hello! 👋

-Solving problems since birth and currently learning Java and REST APIs with Jakarta EE.\
+Solving problems since birth and currently learning Java and Spring Boot.\
 \
 Always interested to connect and collaborate. 🙂